Sauceke/LoveMachine/.github/ISSUE_TEMPLATE/template-3-feature-request-device.md

 ---
-name: 'Feature request: Device'
+name: 'Please add a new device type to LoveMachine'
-about: I want a device type integrated into LoveMachine.
+about: ''
 title: ''
 labels: ''
 assignees: ''